Electronic Health Records (EHR) Still Need HUMAN-LEVEL Interaction to be Efficient

 As many patients and healthcare providers continue to complain about the use of Electronic Health Record ( EHR ) software, there is a new recommended set of guidelines that promotes the integration of the EHR tool into the patient’s visit.
 Wei Lee, MD, assistant professor of medicine at the University of Chicago’s Pritzker School of Medicine, delivered the session: “Computer and Patient: Competition or Collaboration?” at the American College of Physicians 2018 Internal Medicine Meeting in New Orleans.

 Physicians complain that they spend too much time typing, but Wei encourages use of the Electronic Health Record software as a tool to enhance communication and improve patient education.
-Wei and her team developed a set of courses of actions for when using EHR software to enhance patient-centered care.
-This set of guidelines is summarized with the acronym HUMAN LEVEL:
+Furthermore, Wei and her team developed a set of actions for when using EHR software to enhance patient-centered care.
+The acronym HUMAN LEVEL summarizes the set of guidelines:

 - Honor the first minute of the patient encounter